hiteclab/IoTController/README.md

 # IoTController
-Free software to control ESP8266 mudule using arduino language and a PHP website.
+Free software to control ESP8266 module using Arduino language and a PHP website.